ietvee/random-thrift-store/README.md

 This is an e-commerce web application with simple add to cart function.
 It is created by consuming REST API with Axios and Tailwind to build design of the web application.

+### **Disclaimer**

+This project is developed with the intention of self-learning purpose and is developed by exploring online resources/materials from various learning platforms.

 -----